Yemen, South Sudan, Somalia and northeast Nigeria face starvation

 The UN was founded in 1945.

-In Somalia, more than 6 million people are in need of food assistance – more than half the population.
+Over six million people are in need of food assistance – more than half the country’s population – according to recent figures from the UN.

-Drought, impending famine and the presence of terrorist group Al-Shabaab have left the country and its people in a desperate situation.
+The drought, impending famine and the presence of Al-Shabaab, a terrorist group, have left the country and its people in a desperate situation.

 “The situation is critical in Somalia.
-People are dying of hunger and there is no water,” said Mogadishu resident Noor Ibrahim, who fled his home to seek help at a camp.
+People are dying of hunger and there is no water,” Ibrahim tells CNN.

 “Al-Shabaab blocks the roads, there is no access for food aid, the Shabaab steal food as well.”